Jeffreybekker/saas-analytics-dashboard/README.md

 3. Check that PostgreSQL is running on the default port 5432 (or change it in your .env file).

 ## Configuration
-Create a .env-file in the root of the project.
+Create a .env file in the project root with the following content:

 **Example:**